 Basic Tomato Sauce For Pasta

-This easy tomato sauce from canned tomatoes recipe will make your dinner feel extra special with minimal effort.
+This easy pasta sauce from canned tomatoes recipe will make your dinner feel extra special with minimal effort.
 Oh, and your kitchen will smell wonderful, too.
 Just throw the fragrant ingredients including an onion and garlic cloves in the pot.
 Stir occasionally as you prepare the steaks and serve with your favorite pasta when it’s time to eat.

 Leftover red sauce is great for making a delicious meal out of frozen pizza crust the following night.

 Stir Fry Vegetable with Rice Noodle Recipe

 Learn how to make a simple vegetable stir fry with rice noodles to serve under grilled steak or my easy air fryer filet mignon.
 It’s satisfying, packed with veggies, and will make your beef dinner into a complete meal.

 Pasta side dishes for kids